Moral emotions: Background

-Moral reasoning has been the focus of most study of morality dating back to Plato and Aristotle.
-The emotive side of morality, worked by Adam Smith's The Theory of Moral Sentiments, has been looked upon with disdain, as subservient to the higher, rational, moral reasoning, with scholars like Immanuel Kant, Piaget and Kohlberg touting moral reasoning as the key forefront of morality.
-However, in the last 30–40 years, there has been a rise in a new front of research: moral emotions as the basis for moral behavior.
+The study of morality through philosophy dates back at least as far as Plato and Aristotle, who believed morality derived from moral reasoning and focused their studies there at the expense of moral emotions.
+The emotive side of morality, worked by later philosophers such as Adam Smith in his The Theory of Moral Sentiments and David Hume had been looked upon with disdain, as subservient to the higher, rational, moral reasoning.
+This continued even when the field of moral psychology evolved from moral philosophy, with scholars like Immanuel Kant, Piaget and Kohlberg touting moral reasoning as the key factor determining morality.
+Kohlberg's work on the cognition underlying morality especially was part of the larger "cognitive revolution" movement within psychology.
+However, beginning in the 1970s there has been a rise in a new front of research: moral emotions as the basis for moral behavior.
 This development began with a focus on empathy and guilt, but has since moved on to encompass new emotional scholarship on emotions such as anger, shame, disgust, awe, and elevation.
-With the new research, theorists have begun to question whether moral emotions might hold a larger role in determining morality, one that might even surpass that of moral reasoning.
+With the new research, theorists have begun to question whether or not moral emotions might hold a larger role in determining morality, one that might even surpass that of moral reasoning.

 Definitions

-There have generally been two approaches taken by philosophers to define moral emotion, with the first approach being "to specify the formal conditions that make a moral statement (e.g., that is prescriptive, that it is universal, such as expedience)".
+There have generally been two approaches taken by philosophers to define moral emotion, with the first approach being "to specify the formal conditions that make a moral statement (e.g., that is prescriptive, that it is universalizeable, and that it overrides nonmoral concerns, such as expedience)".
 This first approach is more tied to language and the definitions given to moral emotions.
 The second approach "is to specify the material conditions of a moral issue, for example, that moral rules and judgments 'must bear on the interest or welfare either of society as a whole or at least of persons other than the judge or agent.
 This definition seems to be more action-based.
 It focuses on the outcome of a moral emotion.
 The second definition is more preferred because it is not tied to language and therefore can be applied to prelinguistic children and animals.
 Moral emotions are "emotions that are linked to the interests or welfare either of society as a whole or at least of persons other than the judge or agent."